 Using an electric hand grinding machine that is suitable around wet areas and has a variable speed is preferred and ensures better results.
 You’ll need a round pad holder that can take a smaller white fibre pad.
 140mm wide is a perfect size.
 You can cut them out of a larger pad.
 Some people have successfully used car polishing devices to polish marble by hand.

 When polishing without a floor machine, elbow grease can be successful although sometimes it won’t be.
 If polishing without a machine, scrub the product into the surface by hand in fast anti-clockwise circular patterns working your way from the inside out.
 Then change to a fast clockwise circular pattern from the outside in.
 Wax on… Wax off… This motion will increase the working area.
 Continue the buffing process until the desired shine is achieved.

 Whether you hand polish with a machine or with elbow grease try to keep a consistent pressure on the surface you polish.
 If you get tired take a break.

-Some handy hints and rules for polishing marble
+Some handy hints and rules for polishing marble floors and surfaces

 1. Safety First

 • Do not use any product before reading and understanding the safety data sheet and training information guide.